dillonj0/startup/README.md

 [x] Debugged using node.js and browser dev tools
 [x] Periodic commits, notes.md updated, final version pushed to GitHub [x] Startup application live in production environment

+## Login Deliverable
+[x] New users can be added using credentials on the home page.
+[x] Existing users' credentials are encrypted and stored in MongoDB [x] Existing users are authenticated by comparing the credentials against those stored in the database.
+[x] You cannot play the game without logging in, but anyone can see the high scores.
+(High scores are in the about page.)
+[x] Top 10 high scores are still stored on the production server rather than the database, but I felt like this was better because the only reason I would release significant updates to the site would be because the game changes---I don't want to make users compare scores if the point system changes over time.
+[x] Simon and Startup deployed to production environment.